-We are particularly interested in receiving research proposals in the following areas: Applied Linguistics; Cultural Studies; Intercultural and Migration Studies; Literary and Sexuality Studies; and Translation Studies.
-Please see Appendix 1 for a full list of topics and the SALIS researchers currently available to supervise.
+We are particularly interested in receiving research proposals in the following areas: Applied Linguistics; Cultural Studies; Intercultural and Migration Studies; Literary and Sexuality Studies; Translation Studies; Interdisciplinary Research.
+Please see Appendix 1 for a full list of topics and Appendix 2 for a complete list of the SALIS researchers currently available to supervise.